anony2020off/Bruce-Themes/README.md

 ### 🖌️ Installing a Theme

-1. **Coloque a pasta "Theme" na raiz do LittleFS** *(não coloque no cartão SD, pois isso pode causar bugs gráficos com o tema)*.
+1. **Put the "Theme" folder in the root of LittleFS** *(do not put it on the SD card, as this can cause graphic bugs with the theme)*.
-2. Acesse **Config → UI Theme** e selecione o arquivo **"Theme.json"**.
+2. Go to **Config → UI Theme** and select the file **"Theme.json"**.
-3. Pronto!
-O tema foi instalado com sucesso.
+3. Ready!
+The theme was successfully installed.

 ### 🎬 Changing the Boot Animation

-Atualmente, há duas opções de animação de boot disponíveis:
+There are currently two boot animation options available:

-- **Animação Dedsec editada por Wendell Silva**
+- **Dedsec animation edited by Wendell Silva**
-- **Animação Bruce criada por Ali Akkok**
+- **Bruce animation created by Ali Akkok**

-Para trocar a animação de boot:
+To change the boot animation:

-1. Escolha o arquivo **"boot.gif"** da animação desejada.
+1. Choose the **"boot.gif"** file of the desired animation.
-2. Copie o arquivo para a **raiz do LittleFS ou do cartão SD**.
+2. Copy the file to the **root of LittleFS or SD card**.
-3. Reinicie o dispositivo para aplicar a nova animação.
+3. Restart the device to apply the new animation.

 ---